scikit-hep/awkward/docs-sphinx/awkwardforth.rst

     >>> np.asarray(vm["x"])
     array([999], dtype=int32)

 (Note: always view outputs as NumPy arrays.
 In Awkward 1.x, outputs were returned as NumpyArray objects, but now they are returned as NumPy arrays.
-Wraping the output in ``np.asarray`` makes your code version-independent.)
+Wrapping the output in ``np.asarray`` makes your code version-independent.)

 A ForthMachine can have an arbitrary number of variables, inputs, and outputs, and an arbitrary number of user-defined words, with index orders defined by the order of declaration (relevant for fast C++ access).